InkbridgeNetworks/teapv2/draft-dekok-emu-teapv2.md

 > If the inner method does not use a challenge, then the Challenge
 > field is ignored.

+TBD: this derivation should be from each message, NOT from each side.
+That is, instead of each party keeping track of "ours" and "theirs" key data, there should only be one set of data "session".
+The party which sends the first inner message is the one which is bootstraps this process.
+Each inner exchange then updates RoundKey.

 ## Methods which do not generate MSK or EMSK

 Where an inner message does not generate MSK (Basic-Password-Resp TLV